 Understanding the differences between Virtual LAN (VLAN) and Software-Defined Networking (SDN) is crucial for making informed network management decisions.

 - Complexity: VLANs are simpler to implement and manage, making them ideal for smaller networks.
-SDN, on the other hand, offers more advanced features but requires a higher level of expertise.
+SDN, while more complex, offers greater flexibility and control, suitable for larger, dynamic environments.

 Configuration and Management of Virtual LANs